getsentry/sentry-javascript/docs/usage/index.rst

 Usage
 =====

-By default, Raven makes a few efforts to try it's best to capture meaningful stack traces, but browsers make it pretty difficult.
+By default, Raven makes a few efforts to try its best to capture meaningful stack traces, but browsers make it pretty difficult.

 The easiest solution is to prevent an error from bubbling all of the way up the stack to ``window``.